 Genealogy

 Interested in your family history but don’t know where to start?
 The BCM&CC has helpful staff to guide you through the research process.
-The Bruce County Genealogical Society also offers a Genealogy Workshop, generally every spring.
+Reviewing some of our online resources will make your onsite visit more efficient, or help you request paid research services.

-Also check out our Genealogy Resource Checklist for a list of items frequently used by genealogists.
+- Genealogy Resource Checklist: a list of items in our Research Room that are frequently used by genealogists.

 Some of the genealogical resources available in the Research Room and Archives include: